Shotgun (George Ezra song)

 "Shotgun" is a song by British singer-songwriter George Ezra.
 The song was written by Ezra, Fred Gibson and Joel Pott and produced by Cam Blackwood.
-It was released as a digital download on 18 May 2018, as the third single from Ezra's second studio album Staying at Tamara's.
+It was released as a digital download on 18 May 2018, as the third single from Ezra's second studio album, Staying at Tamara's.

-The song reached number one on the UK Singles Chart, becoming Ezra's first number-one song in the United Kingdom, and was certified quintuple platinum in the country.
+The song reached number one on the UK Singles Chart, becoming Ezra's first number-one song in the United Kingdom and was certified septuple platinum there.
 In addition, it topped the ARIA Singles Chart in Australia, also becoming Ezra's first number-one there, as well as the Irish Singles Chart and New Zealand Singles Chart.

 Composition

 "Shotgun" is originally in the key of F major, with a tempo of 116 beats per minute and a chord progression of F–B♭–Dm–C.

-In 2019 it was revealed that Irish country music singer Derek Ryan will be awarded royalties (of seven and a half per cent) for the song due to its similarity to the chorus of Ryan's song Flowers In Your Hair released in 2014.
+In 2019, it was revealed that Irish country music singer Derek Ryan will be awarded royalties (of seven and a half per cent) for the song due to its similarity to the chorus of Ryan's song Flowers In Your Hair released in 2014.

 Critical reception

 In a review for NME, Rhian Daly described the song as "anthemic" with a "balmy sound".
+Tom Ewing of Freaky Trigger named it "a song about summer travel which sounds, like all [of Ezra's] songs, exactly like it was first written on a borrowed acoustic in a rented villa on the Adriatic.
+You play the role of a fellow guest trying to sleep."